Search

 What is a SOC Report?

 SOC stands for System and Organisation Controls.
-A SOC compliance ensures that an organisation follows best practices related to protecting its customers’ data before entrusting a business function to that organisation.
+SOC compliance ensures that an organization follows best practices related to protecting its customers’ data before entrusting a business function to that organization.
 These best practices are in the areas of finance, security, processing integrity, privacy, and availability.
-The reports which are generated and approved by the third party provide independent assurance and help clients/partners understand the potential risks associated with collaborating with the organisation that has been assessed.
+The reports that are generated and approved by the third party provide independent assurance and help clients/partners understand the potential risks associated with collaborating with the organization that has been assessed.

 You may choose to pursue SOC compliance because you are working on signing a potential client that values your security or your own company works with sensitive data and you wish to be proactive in implementing security power.

-Based on the information required and the type of organisation involved, there exist multiple versions of SOC reports, they are SOC 1, SOC 2, and SOC 3.
+Based on the information required and the type of organization involved, there exist multiple versions of SOC reports, they are SOC 1, SOC 2, and SOC 3.

-SOC 1 Certification is a piece of documentation which works as a piece of evidence that a SOC 1 audit was conducted on the organisation’s services concerning clients’ financial reports and information.
-It secures that the company follows best practices to safeguard customers’ data regarding finance, security, privacy and processing integrity.
+SOC 1 Certification is a piece of documentation that works as a piece of evidence that a SOC 1 audit was conducted on the organization’s services concerning clients’ financial reports and information.
+It ensures that the company follows best practices to safeguard customers’ data regarding finance, security, privacy, and processing integrity.
 It is also helpful when a client asks to audit the company without SOC 1, this could be a costly and time-intensive process.

 SOC 1 Report